ufjschool/ob-s14/drafts/second/jamesthieke.md

 “The church believes that, yes, there is a Holy Spirit, but it is also possible there are some other spirits who are out to harm human beings,” he said.

 This notion is what leads to the Catholic belief in possession and the practice of exorcism, which Eseke said is only for specially designated members of the Church’s clergy to perform.
-However, he said, if such a case arises, the Church first conducts a lengthy and scientific investigation to rule out any natural causes.
+He said if such a case arises, however, the Church first conducts a lengthy and scientific investigation to rule out any natural causes.

 While spirits and possessions are part of Catholic beliefs, Eseke said the notion of communicating with dead people is not encouraged among Catholics.
 He said followers need to be wary of anything that might lead them away from worship and towards temptation or the devil, and such practices have been grounds for excommunication in the past.